Alex21c/AmazonClone/homepage/README.md

   15. I learnt new property of javascript, using it the overflow content of container(flex here) can be scrolled left and right container.scrollLeft += 200 //to scroll Right container.scrollLeft += 200 // to scroll left
+  16. :active psedo class can be used to deal with touch devices like tablet and smartphones div.dealsOrOffers:active button.scrollLeft, div.dealsOrOffers:active button.scrollRight{
+          opacity: .5;
+      }

 My Learning
   1. there is :focus-within property which get triggers whenver user is typing something on the input field